testdouble/mocktail/docs/faq/mocking_http.md

-This case is so simple that it may strain credulity, but instead of trying to introduce a network-layer mock to your application-layer concern, you might consider writing a [wrapper](../support/glossary.md#wrapper-object) around the network request that you call whenever your application needs to make a network request.
+This case is so simple that it may strain credulity, but instead of trying to introduce a network-layer mock to your application-layer concern, you might consider writing a [wrapper](../support/glossary.md#wrapper-object) around the `Net::HTTP` API that you don't control and can't change that your application can invoke wherever it needs to make a network request.
 Then, instead of your test needing to mock out the entire networking stack, it just needs to _mock out the wrapper_ instead.

 Here's what the refactored [subject](../support/glossary.md#subject-under-test) could look like if we extracted its usage of `Net::HTTP` into an `Http` wrapper